 COMMUNITY MINISTRY: ACC believes that all believers should be involved in ministry, regardless of vocational choice.
-All full-time students are required to devote time in service in a church or community setting during each semester (see p.
-34).
+All full-time students are required to devote time in service in a church or community setting during each semester.

 DISCIPLESHIP GROUPS: A large number of ACC students take advantage of the tremendous opportunities for spiritual growth provided by the Discipleship Group (D-Group) program.
 D-Groups of five or six students and one member of the faculty, staff or administration meet weekly for mentoring, relationship building, encouragement, and prayer.
-Freshmen students are placed in peer groups led by upperclass students during Orientation rather than discipleship groups.
+Freshmen students are placed in peer groups led by upperclass students during orientation rather than discipleship groups.
 D-groups and peer groups typically meet at 11:00 a.m. on Mondays.

-DEVOTIONS: Small-group gatherings in dormitories and elsewhere on campus provide an opportunity for worship in an informal setting.
-Regular dorm devotions and occasional mixed dorm devotions are a powerful part of resident life on campus.
+DEVOTIONS: Small-group gatherings in residence halls and elsewhere on campus provide an opportunity for worship in an informal setting.
+Regular residence hall devotions and occasional mixed residence hall devotions are a powerful part of resident life on campus.

 SPECIAL EVENTS AND EMPHASIS WEEKS: Each semester offers opportunities for students to renew personal commitment, develop spiritual disciplines, support mission projects, and encourage one another to faithfulness and devotion.
+During the Spring semester, a Global Missions Conference is an important part of the ACC experience.

-FALL AND SPRING MINISTRY DAYS: One day each semester, ACC sets aside the entire day, 8:00-5:00, for the campus to be involved in a ministry project as one community.
+FALL AND SPRING MINISTRY DAYS: One day each semester, ACC sets aside the entire day, 8:00 a.m. until 5:00 p.m., for the campus to be involved in a ministry project as one community.
 The ministry days typically focus on the need for urban ministry and ACC is partnering with City of Refuge for leadership in these ministry opportunities.